1. Home

-Metadata means “data about data”, and is most commonly used for configuring boxes with parameters to control the behavior of Custom JS.
-This allows you to configure and maintain custom box behavior without revisiting Custom JS.
+Metadata means “data about data”, and is most commonly used for configuring campaigns with parameters to control the behavior of Custom JS.
+This allows you to configure and maintain custom campaign behavior without revisiting Custom JS.
 Best practice with Digioh JS is to avoid hard coding parameters in Custom JS, and instead use Metadata where possible.
-We also recommend avoiding use of the Box JS “include/exclude” by Box ID feature, and instead write your Custom JS to be always on for all boxes, while activating only when certain metadata is present.
+We also recommend avoiding use of the Campaign JS “include/exclude” by Campaign ID feature, and instead write your Custom JS to be always on for all campaigns, while activating only when certain metadata is present.
 Metadata is key-value pairs that can be configured throughout Digioh:

-- At the Box level, for data parameters that applies to an entire box, e.g. a Campaign ID, or to enable/disable tracking.
+• At the Campaign level, for data parameters that applies to an entire campaign, e.g. a Campaign ID, or to enable/disable tracking.

-- At the Box Page level, to configure page-specific behavior e.g. special form processing.
+• At the Campaign Page level, to configure page-specific behavior e.g. special form processing.

 Note that all metadata is included in the Digioh HTML that injects onto your page, so do not put any sensitive information such as secret keys into metadata.